llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 -----------------------

-While developing this mapping, we found we had to make assumptions about a number of aspects of OpenACC semantics in C that are not clear in the OpenACC specification.
+While developing this mapping, we found we had to make assumptions about some aspects of OpenACC semantics in C that are not clear in the OpenACC specification.
 In many cases, it was the related behavior of the Clang OpenMP implementation that brought the need for those assumptions to our attention.
 We describe those assumptions in this section.
+We are working with the OpenACC technical committee to clarify these points in future versions of the OpenACC specification.

 ### Basic Data Attributes ###

+* Clacc models data attributes (DAs) by partitioning them into two
+  groups:
+    * Data mapping attributes (DMAs), which describe the mapping and transfer of data between host and device:
+        * `nomap` (default)
+        * `copy`
+        * `copyin`
+        * `copyout`
+        * Others not yet implemented by Clacc.
+    * Data sharing attributes (DSAs), which describe the sharing of data among gangs, workers, or vector lanes:
+        * `shared` (default, mappable)
+        * `reduction` (mappable)
+        * `firstprivate` (unmappable)
+        * `private` (unmappable)
+    * DA combinations:
+        * Every variable referenced in a construct and declared outside it has at most one DMA and one DSA on the associated directive.
+        * Mappable DSAs can be combined with any DMA.
+        * Unmappable DSAs can be combined with `nomap` but no other DMA.
+        * The restrictions for *exp* DAs that enforce these rules are discussed later in this section.
+    * Relevant DAs:
+        * A variable cannot have any DA from a group on a directive if that group is irrelevant to that directive.
+        * DMAs are relevant only to `acc parallel`.
+        * DSAs are relevant only to `acc parallel` and `acc loop`.
+        * Relevance does not indicate that all members of a group are permitted.
+For example, `firstprivate` is not permitted on `acc loop`.
+    * Default DA:
+        * Each group has one default DA.
+        * It is not permitted as *exp* and is never computed as *pre*.
+        * It is computed as *imp* for a variable on a directive if (1) the group is relevant to the directive and (2) there is no other *exp*, *pre*, or *imp* DA from that group for that variable on that directive.
+        * `nomap` indicates no data mapping of a variable between device and host.
+        * `shared` indicates no privatization of a variable.
+That is, references to the variable within the construct refer to the original variable, which is shared among the gangs, workers, or vector lanes executing the construct.
+    * Notes:
+        * The OpenACC 3.0 specification does not categorize DAs into these groups, and this categorization is not strictly necessary to specify OpenACC semantics unambiguously.
+          However, Clacc employs this categorization as it seems to simplify and clarify documentation, discussion, and
+          implementation.
+        * The OpenMP 5.0 specification does employ these two groups with the same high-level semantics (but the DAs within the groups are not precisely the same as in Clacc).
+Thus, additional benefits of employing this categorization in Clacc are that it might prove recognizable to potential Clacc contributors and that it facilitates OpenACC translation to OpenMP.
+        * The default DA in each group is not specified as a DA by OpenACC 3.0:
+            * As noted in the mappings below, Clacc does not translate `nomap`, which is merely a placeholder indicating no mapping attribute was determined.
+            * As noted in the mappings below, in many cases, Clacc translates `shared` to OpenMP's `shared` clause.
+              However, `omp distribute` and `omp simd` do not accept *exp* `shared`, so Clacc then relies on OpenMP implicit data sharing attributes, and the semantics are the desired OpenACC semantics.
+        * Otherwise, the DMAs are listed in OpenACC 3.0 sec.
+2.7 "Data Clauses", and the DSAs are described in the sections for the directives that permit them.
-* It is an error if a variable appears in more than one occurrence of any one of *exp* `copy`, *exp* `copyin`, *exp* `copyout`, *exp* `firstprivate`, *exp* `private`, or *exp* `reduction` on an OpenACC directive.
+* It is an error if, on any OpenACC directive, a variable appears more than once per *exp* DA.
 Notes:
-    * The main motivation for this error is that such a repetition is likely a mistake.
+    * The main motivation for this error is that such redundancy is likely a mistake.
     * gcc 7.4.0 also reports errors for this case, but pgcc 19.4-0 does not.